psaikido/rchamp/README.md

 [Arch Installation Guide](https://wiki.archlinux.org/title/Installation_guide)
 [Ermanno Ferrari tutorial](https://youtu.be/8T0vvf1xm58)

--- virtualbox shared folder linking host ~/rchamp with /rchamp on guest

--- The notes here are turned into runable shell scripts (dir=./scripts) split up into stages to handle the differences in target systems.
+-- The notes here are turned into runable shell scripts (dir=./scripts-pre-archinstall) split up into stages to handle the differences in target systems.
+They have been superceded by the triumphant 'archinstall' script from arch themselves.

 -- Boot a usb arch iso and: